kelbyludwig/kel.bz/content/post/iceland.md

 ## animals

 Whale watching is worth it.
 Puffin watching is not.
-Also, when driving, birds may have tendency to dive bomb the car.
+Also, when driving, birds may have a tendency to dive bomb the car.

 ## rental car

 Get a decent rental car.
-When you are driving along-side a mountain on wet roads in a dense fog, doing 180° turns with an intermittent power-steering system is nerve-wracking.
+When you are driving alongside a mountain on wet roads in a dense fog, doing 180° turns with an intermittent power-steering system is nerve-wracking.